Constipation in Children

 How is constipation diagnosed in a child?

-- How old was your baby when he or she had their first stool?
+- How old was your baby when they had their first stool?

 - How often does your child have a bowel movement?